-When in New Zealand, the must-visit tourist attractions include Fiordland National Park, Bay of Islands, Queenstown, Tongariro National Park, and Franz Josef Glacier.
-Aside from this, there is also an extensive list of dishes that visitors should not miss out on such as hāngī, crayfish, Kiwi burgers, jaffas, and pavlova.
+When in New Zealand, must-visit tourist attractions include Fiordland National Park, Bay of Islands, Queenstown, Tongariro National Park, and Franz Josef Glacier.
+Visitors should also try local dishes and treats such as hāngī, crayfish, Kiwi burgers, Jaffas, and pavlova.

 In the article below, we talk about some of the best cities to study in New Zealand.